JJCSA/Authentication/README.md

 2. Make sure you have a postgres instance running with `keycloak` database created.
     If not, create the same with the following steps:
     ```
+    # Open a psql terminal
     sudo -u postgres psql

+    # Execute the following psql queries

-    create database keycloak;
+    postgres=# create database keycloak;
-    create user admin with encrypted password 'jjcsa';
+    postgres=# create user admin with encrypted password 'jjcsa';
-    grant all privileges on database keycloak to admin;
+    postgres=# grant all privileges on database keycloak to admin;
     ```
 3. Navigate to keycloak/bin and run ./standalone.sh command
 4. Once the server starts without any issues navigate to http://localhost:8080/auth.
 To login use credentials mentioned below